Join a Learning Community

 Which learning community is right for you?

 TCTC has many learning community options.
-A thematic learning community is a Freshman Seminar course (COL 105) that is centered around a theme or specific topic.
+A thematic learning community is a Freshman Seminar course (COL 105) that is centered on a theme or specific topic.
 A linked learning community consists of one or two academic courses linked to a Freshman Seminar course (COL 105), or it is composed of two or more academic courses that have incorporated Freshman Seminar (COL 105 ) principles into the content of the courses.
 If you choose to enroll in a linked learning community, you will have the same classmates in the courses that make up the learning community.
 An integrated learning community is a single academic course that incorporates Freshman Seminar (COL 105) components into the content of the course.
 Above all else, learning communities give you the opportunity to learn and have fun.
 Who doesn't want to have fun while learning?!?

 Learning communities are made possible by LC2.